spezialspezial/stable-diffusion/README.md

 This will bring your local copy into sync with the remote one.

+## Macintosh

+See (README-Mac-MPS)[README-Mac-MPS.md] for instructions.

-## Simplified API for text to image generation
+# Simplified API for text to image generation

 For programmers who wish to incorporate stable-diffusion into other products, this repository includes a simplified API for text to image generation, which lets you create images from a prompt in just three lines of code:

 ```
 from ldm.simplet2i import T2I